-Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: ✓ ✓ To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper supports the mitigation of the following strategic risks: That we fail to effectively fulfil care/safety responsibilities H That we cannot maintain and deliver the core service along with the performance expected lΗ That we are unable to match financial resources with priorities П That our strategic direction and pace of innovation to achieve this are compromised That our officially are pass of innertation to define to the discontinuous NHS Constitution This paper supports the following principles that guide the NHS: ✓ 1.
-The NHS provides a comprehensive service, available to all Щ 2.
-Access to NHS services is based on clinical need, not an individual's ability to pay / 3.
-The NHS aspires to the highest standards of excellence and professionalism ΙĻ 4.
-NHS services must reflect the needs and preferences of patients, their families and their carers 5.
-The NHS works across organisational boundaries and in partnership with other organisations in the Ш interest of patients, local communities and the wider population 6.
+Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: 1 To have staff who are skilled, confident, mativated and feel valued and work in a safe environment To have staff who are skilled, confident, motivated and feel valued and work in a safe environment ✓ To improve our delivery of safe and high quality patient care using all available pathways ✓ To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper supports the mitigation of the following strategic risks: That we fail to effectively fulfil care/safety responsibilities That we cannot maintain and deliver the core service along with the performance expected That we are unable to match financial resources with priorities That our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: 1.
+The NUC provides a comprehensive comics, evaluate to all ∠ 1.
+The NHS provides a comprehensive service, available to all Access to NHS services is based on clinical need, not an individual's ability to pay ✓ 3.
+The NHS aspires to the highest standards of excellence and professionalism 4.
+NHS services must reflect the needs and preferences of patients, their families and their carers √ 5.
+The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population 6.
 The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
 7. The NHS is accountable to the public, communities and patients that it serves.
 Equality Impact Assessment Equality impact Assessment Has an Equality Impact Assessment been carried out?
-Yes No Key issues from the assessment: ·
+Yes $\overline{\checkmark}$ No Variation from the approximant.
+Key issues from the assessment: